lhmouse/asteria/README.md

 # The Asteria Programming Language

 1. Sane and clean.
+2. Self-consistent.
-2. Simple to use.
+3. Simple to use.
-3. Procedural.
 4. Lightweight.
+5. Procedural.
-5. Easy to intergrate in a C++ project.
+6. Easy to intergrate in a C++ project.
 (C++11 and boost are required.)
+7. Native to C++ exceptions, particularly `std::bad_alloc`.

 # License